PROGRAMME

 Josef Aschbacher, Director General, European Space Agency (ESA)

-Rodrigo da Costa, Executive Director, European Union Agency for the Space Programme (EUSPA), formerly the European GNSS Agency (GSA)
+Rodrigo da Costa, Executive Director, European Union Agency for the Space Programme (EUSPA)

-Thomas Reiter, Head of Space and Security, German Federal Ministry of Research, Technology and Space
+Carolin Richter, Head, EU Space Programme, German Federal Ministry of Research, Technology and Space, Berlin, Germany

 Read more